selivan/securityaddon/README.md

 # Security addon - 7.0 BETA

 This app made for emergency case.
 It can delete/clear selected apps, delete files and folder and crypt files with AES-256 and your password.
 It can be launched from fake shortcut and sms!
 It has own powerful API wich anybody can use!
-> This version was special maded for Privacy Accelerator!
+> This version was special made for Privacy Accelerator!
 # Changelog
 - Anti-thieft fucntions
 - GPS command